MathManuelHinz/chrono/documentation/chrono-why.md

 ![Plot](Plot.png)
 ![Heatmap of a particular subject](heatmap.png)

 Chrono is a basically a command line.
 There are no buttons, just you and your keyboard.
-You should be able to learn everything you want to do in chrono in 10 minutes, after that you will mostly get (considerably) faster.
+You should be able to learn everything you want to do in chrono in 10 minutes, after that you will mostly increase your speed.
 There is no need to search through nested menus, because every command needs at most 1 previous command("setr") to work!
 If you feel like you are typing the same command over and over again, while only changing one argument, Chrono also features aliases (including currying!) to eliminate such repetitive inputs.

 Aliases give you the option to customize chrono in a meaningful way.
 Aliases support a pipe operator (think f#'s |>), partial function application, (limited) splicing and even simple higher order functions<sup id="a2">[2](#f2)</sup>.
 This should enable you to optimize your workflow immensely.